TrivediMeet/TrivediMeet/README.md

 ## About Me

-I am a second-year B.Tech student pursuing Artificial Intelligence and Machine Learning at Charusat University, Gujarat, India.
+I am a third-year B.Tech student pursuing Artificial Intelligence and Machine Learning at Charusat University, Gujarat, India.
 Passionate about FullStack web development and building Machine Learning models and , I am dedicated to exploring and contributing to the exciting field of Web!!!.

 ## 🚀 Tech Stack